nastacio/viz-open-data/README.md

 ### Create a service key

+The service instance can have multiple credentials with different roles.
+For this sample, we want a key with the "Reader" role.

-Create the credentials and store them in a properties file that can be referenced later when running the application locally:
+Once again, from a terminal, create the credentials and store them in a properties file that can be referenced later when running the application locally:

 ```
 ibmcloud resource service-key-create cognos-dashboard-key Reader --instance-name open-data-cognos-de